Make a Plan to Save 30% or More on Your Energy Bills

 Warm sunshine can heat your home, for free!
 The more solar heat, the less your furnace has to run.
 Open curtains on south- and west-facing windows during the day to warm your interior rooms and surfaces.
 Then close your curtains at night to help keep the heat from escaping.
 This could help save another one or two percent on your energy bill in colder months.

-If you are having trouble keeping up with higher winter utility bills, ask your utility company about a payment plan.
-Many companies offer a year-round plan that spreads costs out over all 12 months.
+These tips are useful ways to reduce your energy bill, but if you are having trouble keeping up with higher winter utility bills, ask your utility company about a payment plan.
+Many companies offer a year-round plan that spreads costs out over 12 months.